Waste and recycling

 Books

-LSE donates books to Book Rescuers who donate money and books to their non-profit literary partners.
+Staff: LSE donates books to Book Rescuers, who either resell or responsibly recycle used books.
 To find out more click here.

 How to donate books at LSE